 Edmund F. Ball 1923

 Ball was the president and chairman of Ball Corporation, a family-owned, manufacturing company making glass jars for home canning and food products.
 The Ball Corporation grew into one of the world’s largest packaging companies, supplying metal and plastic beverage and food containers from plants around the world.
 Edmund Ball received the Asheville School Award of Merit in 1972.
 Sons Fred Ball 1964 and Robert Ball 1971, and nephews John W. Fisher III 1971, Jeffrey E. Fisher 1964, and James A. Fisher 1964 also attended Asheville School.

-Dr. Reuben A. Holden 1936 Reuben Holden served as an executive at Yale University and as the president of Warren Wilson College from 1971 to 1986.
+Dr. Reuben A. Holden 1936 Reuben Holden served as secretary of the corporation of Yale University and as the president of Warren Wilson College from 1971 to 1986.
 Holden also served on the Asheville School Board of Trustees and recieved the Asheville School Award of Merit in 1976.

 Edmund A. "Ned" Prentis III 1942 and Edmund A. "Ted" Prentis IV 1967 Ned and Ted Prentis were avid croquet players who were both inducted into the United States Croquet Association Hall of Fame.
 Ned Prentis served as treasurer for the international engineering company, Spencer, White and Prentis, Inc. Alongside his son Ted, Ned was a two-time winner of the Croquet National Doubles Championships, and he played twice on the United States Croquet Team.
 Ted Prentis was the world's first full time croquet professional.
 He won eight United States Croquet Association titles (including four National Doubles Championships) and three National Club Team Championships, and he was an eight time member of the United States National Team.